seanK200/interactive-papers-grader/README.md

 ```

 ### Enter directory to grade
-Enter the path to the **FOLDER**(not to a source FILE) where the Interactive Paper HTML file is located.
-The folder can be either of the following:
+Enter the path to the **FOLDER**(not to a source FILE) where the Interactive Paper HTML file is located when prompted.

-### Case 1.
-The folder contains subfolders that contain one or more Interactive Paper html file(s).

-### Case 2.
-The folder contains one or more Interactive Paper html file.

 ```
 ?
 Enter source path: ./interactive-papers/docs/week1
 ```

+The folder you entered above can be either of the following:

+### Case 1
+The folder contains subfolders that contain one or more Interactive Paper html file(s).

+### Case 2
+The folder contains one or more Interactive Paper html file.

 ### Choose subdirectories (Case 1)
 For a folder that contains subfolders that contain one or more Interactive Paper html file(s) (**Case 1**), you will be asked to choose the subfolders to grade.
 Use the up/down arrow keys and the space key to select folders.